samjwill/nvim-unception/README.md

 # Limitations

 I'm sure there are plenty.
+This plugin is experimental.
 Unception can be temporarily disabled when launching Vim if you run into any side-effects like so:
 `vim --cmd "let g:disable_unception=1"`

-For one, this plugin assumes you have the ability to execute the `realpath` command in your shell and also have the ability to write to `/tmp/`.
+For one, this plugin assumes you have the ability to execute the `realpath` command in your shell and also that you have the ability to write to `/tmp/`.

-If trying to open a new Neovim instance outside of the terminal emulator, the commands will instead be piped to the Neovim server.
-This means you can really only have one Neovim instance at a time unless disabling this plugin before launching the a new Neovim session.
+If trying to open a NEW Neovim instance outside of the terminal emulator when an instance using this plugin is already running, the commands will instead be piped to the existing Neovim server.
+This means you can really only have one Neovim instance at a time unless disabling this plugin when launching the new Neovim session.

-Other Vim commands that do not involve editing files/directories may or may not work as expected from within the terminal emulator; I haven't done a lot of testing in this regard (the commands should be fine from the "host" session).
+Other Vim commands that do not involve editing files/directories may or may not work as expected from within the terminal emulator; I haven't done a ton of testing in this regard (the commands should be fine from the "host" session though).
+If using Neovim as your default editor for git, for example, I would reccommend updating your .gitconfig to always pass the flag to disable unception described above.

-This is in an entirely experimental state currently.

 # Installation